run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     __NVIDIA Drivers__

-    * If NVIDIA drivers are installed on the nodes themselves, ssh into each node and run `nvidia-smi`.
+    * If NVIDIA drivers have been installed on the nodes themselves, ssh into each node and run `nvidia-smi`.
 Run `sudo systemctl status docker` and verify that docker is running.
 Run `nvidia-docker` and verify that it is installed and working.
 Linux software upgrades may require a node restart.
     * If NVIDIA drivers are installed by the Operator, verify that the NVIDIA driver daemonset has created a pod for each node and that all nodes are running.
 Review the logs of all such pods.
 A typical problem may be the driver version which is too advanced for the GPU hardware.
 You can set the driver version via operator flags.